 Note that not all the lessons will feel like a one-on-one lesson with an instructor.
 Some song tutorials may not feature an instructor demonstrating techniques.
 Others may feature instructors but little to no conversation.
 The explanations in some of the videos are visual rather than audible.

-That being said, it’s nice to have access to a very vast library of songs created by popular modern and older artists.
+That being said, it’s nice to have access to a very vast library of over 1,000 songs created by popular modern and older artists like Beatles and George Harrison.
 It’s safe to say that if you’re a music buff, you’ll find some of your favorite hits on Fender Play accompanied by TABs and guides on how to play them.

 This is also what makes it so fun to learn how to play the guitar most of the time.
 You get to learn and develop your skills by also learning some songs you’re likely to practice over and over until you get them right.